Holly-Chen-Code/job-skill-classification-qlora-finalmilestone/README.md

 ---

 # Running the Project

+## Quick Start

+The easiest way to reproduce this project is to run:

+reproducible_pipeline.ipynb

 The recommended way to reproduce this project is to execute the provided Kaggle notebook sequentially.
 Each stage calls the reusable modules implemented in the `src/` directory.